Best China Map Apps: 6 Alternatives to Google Maps

 The public transport functions in Gaode are seriously impressive.
 While both apps handle basic navigation well, Gaode seems to have more accurate bus arrival predictions and clearer subway exit information.
 The walking directions between transport changes are more detailed, and it integrates really nicely with bike-sharing services - perfect for those last-mile connections.

 But it's not all perfect.
 Like most Chinese apps, it's still mostly in Chinese, which can be a hurdle.
-There are fewer user reviews compared to Baidu, and some features need a Chinese phone number to unlock.
+There are fewer user reviews compared to Baidu, and most advanced local functions still require a mainland Chinese phone number for full activation, not basic navigation.

 • English Support: Limited (partial translations in settings).